Kara Edwards

-Kara Edwards (born February 17, 1977) is an American voice actress working for the English versions of Japanese anime.
+Kara Edwards is an American voice actress working for the English versions of Japanese anime.
 She is also well known in the Charlotte, North Carolina area for her past career as a radio host.

 Career

 Edwards began her broadcast career with a job at Radio Disney out of Dallas, Texas the fall after she graduated from high school.
 She interned for eight months before landing the more permanent jobs of writer, producer, voice actress and children's voice director.

 In July 1997, she became co-host of the Squeege and Kara Show on syndicated Radio Disney with friend and fellow voice actor Kyle Hebert.

 She did voice-over work in commercials for companies such as Blockbuster, Levi Strauss & Co. and Clinique.
 During the latter part of her Radio Disney tenure, Edwards voiced in a number of English-language versions of Japanese anime series for Funimation.
 Her most notable voice role as the child version of Goten and Videl in Dragon Ball Z. In March 2002, Edwards was hired as a producer and occasional "sidekick" for the Sander Walker in the Morning radio show on WSSS 104.7 FM in Charlotte, North Carolina.

 She stayed in this position until October 31, 2003.
 After that morning's airing finished, the entire Sander Walker show cast and crew were informed that WSSS was switching its format to Christmas music around the clock and subsequently were all terminated.
 Edwards was not off the airwaves for long, however.
 In February 2004, she became the co-host of the Jeff Roper Morning Show syndicated from WSOC 103.7 FM, also out of Charlotte.

 In January 2005, Jeff Roper left WSOC to take a morning job at WWNU 92 FM in Columbia, South Carolina.
 WSOC management assigned Edwards to take up co-hosting duties with Rob Tanner as part of the new Tanner in the Morning show.
 The show's mix of regional humor and parodies made it one of the higher-rated morning shows in the Charlotte area's country music radio market and Edwards continued her co-hosting duties for nearly two years.

 Although Edwards enjoyed her radio work, she began to feel strongly about voice acting.
 In August 2006, Edwards and fellow voice actors Sean Schemmel, Christopher Sabat, and Jason Liebrecht attended the Wizard World Comics Convention in Chicago, Illinois.
 When Dragon Ball fans waited in line up to five hours to get her autograph, Edwards began seriously considering making voice acting her full-time job.

 A few weeks later, Edwards brought her feelings to WSOC management during a monthly performance strategy meeting and told them of her desire to go into voice acting full-time and leave her position as co-host.
 WSOC and the Tanner show staff accepted Edwards's decision and her departure was handled amicably.

 Since then, Edwards has resided in Dallas doing commercial and documentary voice-over, but occasionally returns to Funimation to reprise her Dragon Ball roles and other anime.